 One of my favourite times of year for travel is October, as the days grow shorter and the weather becomes cooler.
 Both in the UK and throughout the rest of Europe there’s less demand for holiday packages and hotel rooms, so prices drop and popular locations are less crowded than in the summer months.
-Here are my top 10 choices for October holidays in the UK, Europe and beyond and my tips for getting the most out of your travels.
+But where are the best places to visit in October in the UK and beyond.
+Here are my top 10 choices for the best October holidays in the UK, Europe and beyond and my tips for getting the most out of your travels.

-Where to visit in October in the UK
+Best places to visit in the UK in October

 October is a great time of year for wildlife watching in the UK.
 Our hedgerows provide a feast of berries, nuts and seeds and many animals tuck in, building up fat reserves before they hibernate.
 For keen photographers like me, there’s a softer golden light and often glorious sunsets, not to mention the wonderful colours of autumn foliage.
 Here are a few ideas for the best October short breaks and days out in the UK.

-1. Woodlands and country estates to see the annual deer rut
+1. Country estates to see the annual deer rut

 October is the time to see one of the UK’s greatest wildlife spectacles; the deer rutting in our woodlands and country estates, as the stags fight to prove their dominance.
 The New Forest in Hampshire is home to all six species of deer found in the UK, but there are a great many more excellent locations throughout the country including Eastern Moors in the Peak District, Margam Park in Glamorgan, Galloway Forest Park in Dumfries and Galloway, and Knepp in West Sussex.